HrhTmshn/django-doc-polls/README.md

 ## Extra

-If you make changes to the database and want to save new fixtures:
+If you make changes to the polls or choices in the admin panel and want to save that data as a fixture for later use:

 ```bash
 python manage.py dumpdata polls.Question polls.Choice --indent 2 > polls/fixtures/polls.json
 ```

+## License

+This project is licensed for **educational and portfolio review purposes only**.
+Commercial or personal use, distribution, or modification is **not permitted**.

+See the [LICENSE](./LICENSE) file for more details.